Tapeline/Dockingjudge/docs/docs/reference/solutions/code.md

 encoded zip and a main file name.
 This way you can submit solutions that consist of many files.
 This zip gets extracted on
-Judgelet's behalf and specified main file is executed.
+<term:Judgelet>'s behalf and specified main file
+is executed.